Introduction to CoinSwitch

 - Good reputation for following through on customer orders and resolving complaints.

-- Can be used by customers anywhere in the world.
+- It can be used by customers anywhere in the world.

 Limitations of CoinSwitch

-- Fee for credit/debit card purchases are very high.
+- The fee for credit/debit card purchases is very high.

-- Exchange rate is subject to massive fluctuations, potentially resulting in fewer coins received that indicated.
+- The exchange rate is subject to massive fluctuations, potentially resulting in fewer coins received than indicated.

-- No live customer support (only a support ticket system, not easy to contact outside of this option).
+- There is no live customer support (only a support ticket system, not easy to contact outside of this option).

 - No fiat support outside of credit/debit card option.

-In all, CoinSwitch is a trustworthy, well-oiled operation that takes away a lot of the stress and frustration that comes with trading cryptocurrencies.
-It provides a great deal of convenience for a relatively cheap price (unless you are paying for crypto using the credit/debit card option, then it is actually quite expensive).
+All in all, CoinSwitch is a reliable, well-oiled operation that takes away a lot of the stress and frustration that comes with trading cryptocurrencies.
+In addition, it provides a great deal of convenience for a relatively low price (unless you pay for crypto using the credit/debit card option, it is pretty expensive).

-Though doable, it’s not easy to find an exchange where you can readily convert one type of crypto into another and walk away from the process having paid less in fees than those charged by CoinSwitch.
-They are certainly a great option for those who value convenience and are looking to save time by not having to deal with transferring coins to an exchange, placing orders, waiting for the orders to be filled, and then performing a withdrawal.
+Though doable, it’s not easy to find an exchange where you can readily convert one type of crypto into another and walk away from the process, having paid less in fees than those charged by CoinSwitch.
+However, they are certainly an excellent option for those who value convenience and are looking to save time by not dealing with transferring coins to an exchange, placing orders, waiting for the orders to be filled, and then performing a withdrawal.